 GSA provides numerous training sessions throughout the year for OGC attorneys, Government Information Specialists, Subject Matter Experts ("SMEs"), and other GSA staff across the agency to learn more about their role in effective FOIA administration.
 Most of these training sessions provide a general overview of FOIA, including information about FOIA exemptions and their applications, as well as GSA's internal processes and procedures.
-Other more specialized training-such as training on the FOIAonline system and redaction software-is offered to individuals on an as-needed basis.
+Other more specialized training-such as training on the FOIAXpress system and related tools or aspects of FOIA more relevant to a particular office-is offered to individuals and groups on an as-needed basis.

-More specifically, beginning in FY 2022, OGC included an annual FOIA training requirement in each attorney's performance plan.
-That training focused on educating all OGC attorneys about FOIA, including on topics such as search requirements, common exemptions, and litigation considerations.
-In FY 2022, OGC had a 100 percent completion rate, with all OGC attorneys completing at least one hour of FOIA training in FY 2022.
-In FY 2023, OGC attorneys are again required to complete annual FOIA training.
+Beginning in Fiscal Year 2022 and continuing through Fiscal Year 2024, OGC included an annual FOIA training requirement in each attorney's performance plan.
+That training focuses on educating all OGC attorneys about FOIA, including on topics such as search requirements, common exemptions, and litigation considerations.
+Additionally, FOIA was a featured session at the 2023 OGC National Training Forum in October 2023.
+As discussed above, in Fiscal Year 2024, all OGC SES also have a requirement in their performance plans to contribute to FOIA training for client offices.